RyanClementsHax/notes/web/testing/intTesting/cypress.md

 - [best practices](https://docs.cypress.io/guides/references/best-practices.html)
 - [env vars](https://docs.cypress.io/guides/guides/environment-variables.html#Option-4-env)
+- should make note that when using e2e testing, it is difficult to diagnose where errors lie so you should use multiple testing techniques to ensure functionality

 ## WSL
 - out of the box, cannot open the GUI with `npx cypress open`, you need to do [a lot of round about things](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress/) to get a GUI working